hiromaily/go-gin-wrapper/README.md

 ```
 ginserver -f /app/configs/yourfile.toml
 ```

+#### Authentication for Login
+It's available using Google or Facebook account using OAuth2 authentication.

 #### Authentication for API
 It's implemented by JWT(Json Web TOken) for authentication.
 Set ```[api.auth]``` on toml file.